stephsplash30/Vibrating-Ultrasonic-Glove/README.md

 ![IMG_4967 2](https://github.com/stephsplash30/Vibrating-Ultrasonic-Glove/assets/132398869/ff61ec7d-6461-4307-b591-d73b93058893)

+***Fig.11:** The figure shows the vibrational motor circuit and emphasizes the low pass filter used.
+Overall, the motor circuit consists of a resistor, transistor, diode, and capacitor connected in the following way above.*

 Each VCC, TRIG, and GND wire from the three sensors are then threaded through the mount and soldered together and into the same parts of the arduino as before with 1 sensor.

 ![IMG_4966 2](https://github.com/stephsplash30/Vibrating-Ultrasonic-Glove/assets/132398869/fa819106-0cba-4990-ba96-5ca51765444e)

+***Fig. 12:** The figure shows the vibrational motor circuit and emphasizes the low pass filter used.
+Overall, the motor circuit consists of a resistor, transistor, diode, and capacitor connected in the following way above.*

 Each of the ECHO wires are then connected to independent digital I/O ports, the bottom is plugged into 5, the middle into 9, and the top into 10.
 By plugging in the three triggers into the same port to be triggered together, that allows the sensors to each send out a wave simultaneously, even though we only loop through one echo at a time.
 This process can be seen through the code in `initial-3sensor-1buzzer1motor.ino`, which works with the 3 sensors in tandem.
 It is important to note the delays within the code.
 If the delay is removed, the sensors take data too fast and will begin outputting strange values that are not representative of what is in front.